-- Associate Professor of Epidemiology (Chronic Diseases), Yale School of Public Health
+- Professor of Epidemiology (Chronic Diseases), Yale School of Public Health

 - Member, Executive Committee, CIRA

 Dr. Kershaw is a Professor of Epidemiology and Public Health in the Social Behavioral Sciences Program and is Director of the Interdisciplinary Research Methods Core.
 Dr. Kershaw received his Ph.D. in social psychology from Wayne State University and completed his postdoctoral training in health psychology and HIV research at Yale University as part of the CIRA Post-Doctoral Training Fellowships.
 His research is in the area of HIV/STD prevention and reproductive and maternal-child health epidemiology.
 Specifically, Dr. Kershaw is interested in

 - the role of relationships on the sexual risk of young men, women and couples,